Optimal designs for discrete choice models via graph Laplacians: Introduction

-In Section~\ref{sec:alg} we discuss a gradient descent algorithm and study its performance.
-We observe in simulations that the algorithm finds the solution of \eqref{eq:CM} very quickly and with good precision.
+The particularly nice structure of \eqref{eq:CM} allows for a gradient descent algorithm that we introduce in Section~\ref{sec:alg}.
+We study the algorithms performance and observe in simulations that it finds the solution of \eqref{eq:CM} very quickly and with good precision.
 We further apply our algorithm to two data sets from the package \texttt{hyper2} \citep{Hankin2017} and simulated data in Section~\ref{sec:applications}.
 Our new methodology allows us to quickly compute a $ D $-optimal design with respect to the estimated parameter and to evaluate the $ D $-efficiency of the study designs.
 We find that in both real data sets, the study designs have a lower $ D $-efficiency than the complete design with constant design weights.
 Furthermore, we observe that given the comparably similar choice probabilities, both the study designs and the complete designs with constant design weights exhibit a measurable decrease in $ D $-efficiency.
 In a simulation study, we sample parameters from a log-normal distribution for growing standard deviation.
-It shows that for growing standard deviation, on average both the $ D $-efficiency of the complete design with constant weights and the support size of the $ D $-optimal design decrease.
+It shows that on average both the $ D $-efficiency of the complete design with constant weights and the support size of the $ D $-optimal design decrease.
 Finally, we study the $ D $-efficiency of the complete design with constant design weights and two complementary balanced incomplete block designs on a line in parameter space.
-All \texttt{R}- and \texttt{Mathematica} code for the simulations, applications as well as intricate matrix operations is available as a GitHub repository
+All \texttt{R}- and \texttt{Mathematica} code for the simulations, applications as well as intricate matrix operations is available as a GitHub repository: { \url{https://github.com/frank-unige/discrete_choice_designs_via_graph_Laplacians}}